 The complete restoration of a personal relationship between God and man is at the heart of salvation.
 By God’s grace, through “the faith of Jesus Christ” (Gal.
-2:16 & 20) peace and fellowship with God would be fully restored to all who believe; the gift of eternal life would be available to mankind.
+2:16 & 20), peace and fellowship with God would be fully restored to all who believe; the gift of eternal life would be available to humanity.
 The spiritual union between God and man, that vital life relationship would be restored.
-Once again the creature would have the opportunity to enjoy intimate fellowship with his Creator.
+Once again, the creature would have the opportunity to enjoy intimate fellowship with his Creator.

 The Relational Aspects of Christianity.

 Upon salvation, we enter into a whole new relationship with God; we are spiritually baptized into the Body of Christ; supernaturally removed from Adam’s family, and placed into God’s family (1 Cor.
 12:13).

 “Therefore if any man be in Christ, he is a new creature…” (2 Cor.5:17).
 Notice the relational terms used in the following verses: (John 1:12, 1 John 3:1, Romans 8:16, Gal.4:6, 2 Cor.6:16-18) Consider: “I will dwell IN them, and walk IN them…” [Emphasis mine].

 On a personal level, you know what makes the God of Abraham, Isaac, and Jacob so unique, so superior to any other god; our God died for us and lives in us!
 The “second birth” involves “spiritual regeneration” (Titus 3: 5).
 All who trust Christ are “sealed” with the Holy Spirit (2 Cor.1:22).
 Permanently united to the Lord, “… he that is joined unto the Lord is one spirit.”
 (1 Cor.6:17).

 The potential for Intimate Fellowship